About Jon Jimenez:

 13) Do you have any other profession or anything you are passionate about?

-I’m actually a Registered Nurse and right now (April 2020) photoshoots have stopped due to the Covid crisis and I’m focusing on caring for my patients and their families.
+I’m actually a Registered Nurse and right now (April 2020) photo shoots have stopped due to the Covid crisis and I’m focusing on caring for my patients and their families.
 In a way boudoir photography is like nursing – establish rapport, plan for their needs, provide them with the best possible outcome.

-Please go ahead and checkout Jon Jimenez's galleries of beautiful artwork published in Boudoir Inspiration Magazine down below:
+Checkout some of Jon Jimenez's galleries of beautiful artwork published in Boudoir Inspiration Magazine down below:

 Sally Tease - Sally Travis & Jon Jimenez

 My Oh Mimi - Mimi Mayes & Jon Jimenez